Old Town Scottsdale Real Estate Market Report — June 2026

 Old Town Scottsdale Real Estate … Business & Commercial

 The Old Town Scottsdale Real Estate commercial market is one of the highest-rent retail and hospitality corridors in Arizona.
 Scottsdale Fashion Square retail rents trade among the top three locations in the Phoenix metro.
 Restaurant, bar, and boutique-retail demand across the Entertainment District and 5th Avenue corridor sustains lease rates well above suburban averages.
 Office demand inside SkySong stays consistent due to ASU partnership and innovation-zone tenant pipeline.
-For commercial deals here, you need specialists … not residential agents handling commercial on the side.
+For Old Town Scottsdale Real Estate commercial deals, you need specialists … not residential agents handling commercial on the side.

 Office Lease Rates $28 to $42 NNN → Annual NNN range |